hammackj/risu-rs/README.md

 risu-rs parse scan.nessus -o report.pdf -t simple --whitelist 1001,1002
-risu-rs --list-templates           # list available templates risu-rs --list-post-process        # list post-process plugins
+risu-rs --list-templates           # list available templates risu-rs --list-post-process        # list post-process plugins risu-rs --search-output keyword    # find keyword in plugin output
 ```

 Use `--blacklist` or `--whitelist` to control which plugin IDs are included in
 the parsed report.
 Both options accept comma-separated ID lists.
 When a
 whitelist is provided, only matching plugin IDs are kept; blacklisted IDs are
 always removed.

+The `--search-output` option performs a case-insensitive search of the
+`plugin_output` column and prints matching host IP and plugin name pairs.

 ## Configuration